Yzzz1803/yzzz.github.io/Teaching.md

 </style>

 <div class="roman-font">
-  "If you want to master something, teach it.
+  "If you want to master something, teach it. <br>
   The more you teach, the better you learn.
-Teaching is a powerful tool to learning." --Feynman
+Teaching is a powerful tool to learning."
+                                                                                      --Feynman
 </div>

 ### Landform Geography | GEOG 201 | 2024 fall